ngostal2019/terraform-minikube/README.md

 ## Pre-requisites:
    - A minikube Binary installed (Terraform will install the cluster)
    - Terraform Binary Installed
-   - Maybe your custommanifest files
+   - Maybe your custom manifest files

 1. This code base structure has a [main.tf](./main.tf) file which has all the necessary entries to start a local Minikube cluster on your machine with some resources.
 1. In the [providers.tf](./providers.tf) file we do have: